psykoshi-uaa/forge/README.md

 #### Misc
 Forge currently takes the project directory name and automatically uses that as the project name.

-#### Roadmap
-1. add a way for users to add libraries to their [forge -l] command.
-2. Rewrite the setup and asser_prj_files functions as they are virtually the same, (merge?).
-3. Add more compatible default libraries.
-4. More user customization, (config?).

 ### Linkage
 If you would like to link a library just type [forge -l {name_of_lib}] and a linkage file will be created with the necessary commands added.
 These commands will be added